Electric (Katy Perry song): Release and promotion

 "Electric" was released to digital download and streaming on May 14, 2021.
 It was released to Italian radios at the same day.
 The song serves as the second single of Pokémon 25: The Album after Post Malone's cover of "Only Wanna Be with You".
-An "Electric" compact disc single is available to buy on the official Pokémon 25 site, and was released on June 25.
+A CD single was released on June 25.
 Additionally on the same page, pieces of merchandise inspired by the single are also sold.
 Additionally, "Electric" was included on the Netflix film soundtrack of He's All That (2021).